RAGSys: Item-Cold-Start Recommender as RAG System: Experiments

 Our evaluation relies on a combination of metrics to assess the effectiveness of different retrieval strategies for ICL.
 The normalized DPO metric provides the most valuable insights for each LLM individually but cannot be directly compared across models.
 The three additional classification metrics allow for objective performance comparisons across models.
 However, these metrics are susceptible to bias based on token sequence length.

+The impact of few-shot learning is best seen by comparing the three MC metrics for \textit{Rel+Div} for a smaller model against \textit{Fix} for a larger model: the smaller models (7B and 8B parameters) enriched with ICL RAG are essentially matching or outperforming the bigger models (141B and 70B parameters) without ICL RAG.

 The results consistently demonstrate that incorporating both relevance and diversity into the retrieval strategy leads to superior performance across all metrics and for both LLMs.
+For all models, and for all metrics, \textit{Rel+Div} largely outperforms \textit{Rel}.
 This finding reinforces the importance of not just retrieving relevant demonstrations but also ensuring a diverse set that maximizes the informative value for the LLM.

 Interestingly, the impact of the low perplexity bias yields contrasting results.
-For \textit{Mistral-7B}, adding this bias results in a decline in performance on almost all metrics.
-Conversely, \textit{Llama-3-8B} exhibits overall improvement with the low perplexity bias.
+For both Mistral models, adding this bias results in a decline in performance on almost all metrics.
+Conversely, both Llama-3 models exhibit overall improvement with the low perplexity bias, in particular with the DPO metric.
 This intriguing observation suggests that LLM-dependent hyper-parameter tuning of $\lambda_b$ might be necessary to optimize retrieval strategies for specific models.
 Alternatively, the low perplexity bias itself may benefit from further refinement.
 Using an opposite intuition, we may argue that instead of prioritizing demonstrations the LLM already finds likely, introducing demonstrations that surprise the model the most could be beneficial for certain LLMs, potentially maximizing the learning impact of each demonstration.
 These findings open exciting new avenues for future research in ICL retrieval strategies, creating a parallel with novelty and serendipity concepts in recommender systems.